Coloring is supposed to be fun and relaxing.

 If you don’t have the original tin case anymore, you can use a pencil case as well.
 But make sure that it has slots to hold your pencils in place and plenty of padding to absorb any shock.

-For more information, you can read our article on how to sharpen colored pencils.
+For example, how to sharpen colored pencils.

 How to fix colored pencils